Page last updated: 09 August 2023

 • When you reach eligibility age (currently age 65).

-The FMA monitors that default providers are meeting these requirements.
+The FMA monitors default providers to ensure they are meeting these requirements.